bi-zone/bizone-ti-lib/README.md

 # Welcome to `bizone_ti` library!

-`bizone_ti` library provides the capability to work with API of the BI.ZONE Threat Intelligence.
+`bizone_ti` library provides the capability to work with API of the BI.ZONE Threat Intelligence Platform.

 # Context
 - [`IoC`](#ioc)